marciorasf/docker-fundamentals/README.md

 ### What is a container

-A container is a isolated environment used to run apps inside it.
+A container is a isolated environment, with the configurations and dependencies needed to execute apps properly inside it.
 The "isolated" characteristic is essential to the idempotency provided by the use of containers, which means that no matter where the container is executed, the behavior should be the same.

 ### Container vs Virtual Machine